How to Build a Murphy Bed

 Add the Back to the Mattress Box

 The back of the mattress box—which becomes the vertical wall cover of the Murphy bed when closed—is made of 1/2-inch plywood.
 On the table saw, rip two full sheets of 4-foot by 8-foot plywood width-wise to produce two pieces: one at 55 inches by 48 inches and another at 55 inches by 29 inches.
-Secure both in place width-wise on the back of the mattress box.
+Secure both in place width-wise on the back of the mattress box with 1-inch screws.

 Add a Seaming Board